Introduction.

 - Count – returns the Count of Total Items within the Collection Object

-- Remove – Takes item number as a parameter and deletes the item from Collection.
+- Remove – Takes the item number as a parameter and deletes the item from the Collection list.

-The Add method has four parameters: Item, Key, Before, After and we have learned their usages too.
+The Add method has four parameters: Item, Key, Before, and After, and we have learned their usage too.

-Now, let us proceed further with the real-world usage of Collection Object with few examples.
+Now, let us proceed further with the real-world usage of Collection Object with a few examples.

-The sample VBA Code given below uses the first Ms-Access Class Object ClsArea, we have created earlier, for calculating Area of rectangular Rooms, Objects, etc. We have created an Array of Class Module Object ClsArea and worked with them to calculate the area of several Rooms.
+The sample VBA Code given below uses the first Ms-Access Class Object ClsArea, which we created earlier, for calculating the Area of rectangular Rooms, Objects, etc. We have created an Array of Class Module Object ClsArea and worked with them to calculate the area of several Rooms.

 - Open your database and display the VBA Window (ALT+F11).